hibiki0827/backsta/_sources/data.md

 * How was the dataset obtained?

+data was recorded at the Meditation Research Institute (MRI) in Rishikesh, India

 * What kind of data was utilized within the project?

 open soure eeg data of an oddball task